karthik-s-dev/talkinglands/readme.md

 # APIs
 #### **POST-Point**
-    Pass the Point model as request body to the endpoint `/point`.
+- Pass the Point model as request body to the endpoint `/point`.
-    This will create the new Point document.
+- This will create the new Point document.

+#### **GET-Points**
+- Request at endpoint `/points` with range query parameters such as start and end .
+- This will return list of Points.